 There is a reason we’re often referred to as “like Dharma and Greg.”

-Jessica is artistic, and she thinks with her feelings.
-Highly interested in nature and beauty in everything and faith and believing and how things feel; she has operated out of her Amygdala for most of her life.
-(Like, making decisions literally by going to a place geographically to “ feel it out” and get the vibe of the place)… Dharma is a believer in the Mystical, Spiritual, and Intuitive, and is a Songwriter, Singer and former dancer.
-However, despite the realization that you make zero money with an arts degree, she graduated with a Bachelor of Music degree in Voice Performance before pursuing post graduate coursework in the School(s!) of Psychology, Education, Religion, and even a stint on an online “ministry school” (straight A’s there, suckahas) …before ultimately not attaining a Masters in any of above listed fields because the education loan money was runnin OUT.
+I am an artistic, and I thinks with my feelings.
+Highly interested in nature and beauty in everything and faith and believing and how things feel; I have operated out of my Amygdala for most of her life.
+(Like, making decisions literally by going to a place geographically to “ feel it out” and get the vibe of the place)… My inner Dharma is a believer in the Mystical, Spiritual, and Intuitive, and is a Songwriter, Singer and former dancer.
+However, despite the realization that you make zero money with an arts degree, I graduated with a Bachelor of Music degree in Voice Performance before pursuing post graduate coursework in the School(s!) of Psychology, Education, Religion, and even a stint on an online “ministry school” (straight A’s there, suckahas) …before ultimately not attaining a Masters in any of above listed fields because the education loan money was runnin OUT.
 It was better put to use by the one who could settle on an advanced degree program.
 One that could potentially make an actual living – enter Neal.

 Well, he’d earn a living eventually.
 After earning an undergrad in Psychology, Neal pursued his dream of playing professional soccer for 8 years before ultimately deciding to go into medicine.
 He is the one who generally remains focused and is driven to success and achievement in every single aspect of life (seriously, he even loads the dishwasher to WIN).
 He’s an ex- professional athlete, and thrives on the rational, proof demanding, list making, take -a -boatload -of -time—to -ponder— and- consider before making a flipping decision already.
 He possesses the patience to endure (and CRUSH ) 4 years of med school and 3 of residency… and is now a Doctor, Board certified in Emergency Medicine.